The FiMMIT Complex – Why Finance, Medicine, Military, and Information Technology Industries are Influence Leaders

 Over the 20th century both our Finance and Health Care industries have grown tremendously, and each is now greater than education and nonprofits in annual revenues, or dollars spent.
 Finance has been special since the 15th Century, as owners of capital have used the instruments of finance, like banks, debt and equity, to create wealth.
 Health Care and Information Technology are the most newly influential.

 Regarding Finance, it is an unpleasant but clarifying reality to realize how deeply the priorities of both the US government, and even our military have been directed, since the 1970’s, to the end of supporting the US dollar, Treasury bills, securities markets, and other financial industry infrastructure.
 This has benefited the American people to a minor degree, but the financial leaders to a far greater degree, while creating vast new levels of debt.
 The financial industry has always had special influence in government.
-But as the US plutocracy has grown in the last half-century many private financial actors have become increasingly gargantuan, corrupt, and uneffectively regulated.
+But as the US plutocracy has grown in the last half-century many private financial actors have become increasingly gargantuan, mercenary in values, and uneffectively regulated.

 In the Savings & Loan Crisis of 1989-1994 the US government bailed out the financial industry at a total cost of 500 billion dollars in 1992 estimates by Time reporters, with at at least 130 billion taken directly from taxpayers, a breathtaking example of regressive taxation at the time.
 But these numbers were small compared to the Great Recession of 2007-2013, in which Wall Street excesses, subprime mortgages, and consumer greed played central roles.
 In our most recent recession, the TARP program directly spent $700 billion in US taxpayers money to bail out banks.
 But this was just a small portion of the true cost.
 In 2010, Bloomberg estimated the US had lent, spent, or guaranteed $13 trillion to counter the recession.
 The total global cost of the Great Recession was estimated by Federal Reserve Economists in 2014 at six to 14 trillion dollars, and the US impact was as much as $150,000 in lost lifetime wages for each US citizen.